A Point-free Perspective on Lax extensions and Predicate liftings: Preliminaries

+Our main motivation to study lax extensions stems from the fact that they provide a framework for the coalgebraic treatment of various notions of quantale-valued (bi)simulation \citep{Rut98,HJ04,MV15,WS20,WS21,Gav18,GHN+23}.
+Recall that an \df{$\ftF$-coalgebra} for a functor \(\ftF \colon \SET \to \SET\) is a pair \((X,\alpha)\) consisting of a set~$X$ of \df{states} and a \df{transition map} \(\alpha\colon X\to\ftF X\); such coalgebras are viewed as \emph{transition systems}, with~$\ftF$ determining the transition type (e.g.\ if~$\ftF$ is just powerset, then $\ftF$-coalgebras are relational transition systems in the usual sense).
+Now given a lax extension \(\eF \colon \Rels{\V} \to \Rels{\V}\) of~\(\ftF\), an \df{\(\eF\)-simulation} between \(\ftF\)-coalgebras \((X,\alpha)\) and \((Y,\beta)\) is a \(\V\)-relation \(s \colon X \relto Y\) such that

+If the lax extension \(\eF\) preserves converse, then \(\eF\)-simulations are more suitably called \df{\(\eF\)-bisimulations}.
+Since \(\Rels{\V}\) is a quantaloid, there is the largest \(\eF\)-(bi)simulation between two given coalgebras, which is termed \df{\(\eF\)-(bi)similarity}.
+In the two-valued case, it has been shown by \cite{MV15} that the notion of \(\eF\)-bisimilarity arising from an identity-preserving lax extension that preserves converse coincides with the standard coalgebraic notion of behavioural equivalence.
+On the other hand, the notion of \(\V\)-enriched lax extension has been instrumental in establishing quantitative Hennessy-Milner and van Benthem type theorems \citep{WS20,WS21}.
+It has been introduced with \(\V\)-enrichment replaced with \ref{p:61} together with the condition

-\begin{conditions} \item[(L4)] For every set \(X\) and every \(u\in\V\), \(u\otimes 1_{\ftF X}\le \eF(u\otimes 1_{X})\), \end{conditions} where \(u \otimes 1_A\) denotes the tensor of \(u\) and \(1_A\) defined in Remark~\ref{d:rem:1} (and this condition is shown to be equivalent to a variant of \(\V\)-enrichment where \(\V\) is equipped with the symmetrised distance).
+\begin{conditions} \item[(L4)] For every set \(X\) and every \(u\in\V\), \(u\otimes 1_{\ftF X}\le \eF(u\otimes 1_{X})\), \end{conditions} where \(u \otimes 1_A\) denotes the tensor of \(u\) and \(1_A\) as defined in Remark~\ref{d:rem:1} (and this condition is shown to be equivalent to a variant of \(\V\)-enrichment where \(\V\) is equipped with the symmetrized distance).
 The next result records the equivalence of these and other conditions.

 \begin{theorem} For a lax extension \(\eF \colon \Rels{\V} \to \Rels{\V}\), the following assertions are equivalent. \begin{tfae} \item \(\eF\) is \(\V\)-enriched. \item For every set \(X\) and every \(u\in\V\), \(u\leq[1_{\ftF X},\eF(u\otimes 1_{X})]\). \item For every set \(X\) and every \(u\in\V\), \(u\otimes 1_{\ftF X}\le \eF(u\otimes 1_{X})\). \item For every \(\V\)-relation \(r \colon X \relto Y\) and every \(u\in\V\), \(u\otimes\eF r\le\eF(u\otimes r)\). \end{tfae} \end{theorem} \begin{proof} Note that a lax extension satisfies the monotonicity condition \ref{p:61}, therefore the statements \ref{d:item:3} and \ref{d:item:6} are equivalent by general results about tensored \(\V\)-categories recalled in Remark~\ref{d:rem:1}.
 Now assume \ref{d:item:3}.
 Then, for every \(u\in\V\),